agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 viz.line(_.range(ys.length), ys, {xLabel:'Time', yLabel:'Cumulative regret'});
 ~~~~

 How well does the Greedy agent do?
 It does best when the difference between arms is large but does well even when the arms are close.
-Greedy agents perform well empirically on a wide range of Bandit problems [cite precup] and if their noise decays over time they can achieve asymptotic optimality [cite cesa-bianchi].
+Greedy agents perform well empirically on a wide range of Bandit problems refp:kuleshov2014algorithms and if their noise decays over time they can achieve asymptotic optimality.
 In contrast to the optimal POMDP agent from the previous chapter, the Greedy Agent scales well in both number of arms and trials.

 >**Exercises**: